 STA’s passenger fare policy aims to have riders share at least 20% of the cost to run the buses, 3% less than the national average.
 In recent years, inflation and the cost to run the buses have increased, which means the riders are paying a smaller portion of the overall cost.
-When the new fare is fully implemented in 2018, the portion STA riders pay will be about 22%, still under the national average of 23%.
+With the new fare fully implemented on July 1, 2018, the portion STA riders pay will be closer to 20%, and still below the national average.

 How does the new fare affect Paratransit customers?

 Paratransit customers will see a $0.50 increase for a One Ride pass, which is equal to the increase for a 2-hour pass for Fixed Route customers.
-The increase will be phased in over a two-year period beginning in July of 2017 and completing in July of 2018.
+The increase was phased in over a two-year period beginning in July of 2017 and completed in July of 2018.
 See the full list above for all changes.